MaxIG1/from_model_to_production/README.md

 5. **Set up the data**

     - Run the data_insertion.py script after you have initialised your postgress database, this will create 12.000 datapoints, of which 2000 are significantly shifted.
+    I named the ml_flow experiments and models the following way: experiment_name = f"experiment_{number}"
+    model_name = f"model_{number}"

+    You need to have the same number in your cloud_fraud_detection.py file and your data_insertation.py file.
+    This way you will set up 11000 datapoints, with 1000 data points significantly shifted, meaning retraining will be issued.

 5. **Run the Application:**
    - Access the Flask application at `http://docker_server_ip:5001` in your web browser or via your prefered programm via the post method.